WesselSmit/education-portal/DESIGN_RATIONALE.md

 ### Our research into Web components

-**The online opinions about Web components**
+**The industry opinions about Web components**
-In this section I will show several statements that I have seen on different websites, with a number of arguments for and against.
+In this section I will show several statements that I have seen on different websites, with a number of arguments in favor and against.

 1. "Websites should work without JavaScript wherever possible"
 Some developers think you shouldn't use components for an important element in the application like a navigation bar because it should always work, even without Javascript.
 But in our opinion it is quite possible to make a fallback on the server.
 So if Javascript is disabled or cannot be used, the server will still be able to render that element and the user will not even realize that it is or is not a web component.

 2. "If you want to use Shadow DOM, you have to include your CSS in a `<style>` element inside of your JavaScript module"
 There are several options for styling web components without using a Shadow DOM.
 You can use the `standard context` or the` closed context`.
 By using the standard context it is possible to apply external CSS to your web component. <br>
 We ourselves did not use the standard context but the closed context, Shadow DOM.
-We didn't like this because we first wrote the SCSS for the EJS template and then had to write it to CSS for the web component.
+We didn't like this because we first wrote the SCSS for the EJS template and then had to write it again in CSS for the web component.
+This meant we were basically writing the same logic twice (fallback and web component)

 3. "Custom Elements aren't accessible"
 Currently, Custom Elements V1 are supported on any modern browser.
 So almost no polyfills are needed to support this.
 And if there is a browser that does not support the Custom Elements, we return to point 1 where you can always fall back on the server that renders the component.